harchrisdytian/HardyEngine/README.md

 # HardyEngine

 A 3d Rendering engine created to teach myself modern rendering techniques.
-This code base is inspired by ChiliTomatoNoodles and Jpres on youtube.
+This codebase is inspired by ChiliTomatoNoodles and Jpres on youtube.

 # current features implemented